TryGhost/Ghost/README.md

 * Database
 	* The database is created and populated with basic data on first run of the server
     * New posts and edits save and last forever
-    * The data can be reset by opening data/datastore.db and emptying the file.
+    * The data can be reset by finding core/shared/data/*.db and emptying or deleting the file.
 The next restart of the server will cause the database to be recreated and repopulated.
 * Frontend
 	* Homepage lists a number of posts as configured in config.js
     * Clicking on an individual post loads an individual post page